 A TRIBUTE TO RICHARD KIEL

 He is probably best-remembered for his role as the James Bond villain Jaws in the 70s films The Spy Who Loved Me (which featured that iconic Lotus Esprit submarine car) and Moonraker.
-The metal-mouthed character provided much humour in those Bond movies, something that, I feel, has been lost somewhat in recent releases.
+The metal-mouthed character provided much humour in those Bond movies, something that, I feel, has been lost somewhat in more recent releases.

 Kiel also provided the voice of the Jaws character in the 2003 video game James Bond 007 - Everything Or Nothing, as well as playing Happy's former boss Mr. Larson in the 1996 golfing comedy film Happy Gilmore.